nitrotasks/nitro-server/readme.md

 - MySQL Server

 ## To install and run ##
-- `npm install .` to install the dependencies
+- `npm install` to install the dependencies
 - `redis-server` to start Redis
-- `coffee app.coffee` to run the app
+- `coffee app/init.coffee` to run the app

 ## To start in debug mode ##
 - Enables logging
 - Sends registration tokens directly back to user instead of by email (Check browser console when registering)
-- `coffee app.coffee --debug`
+- `coffee app/init.coffee --debug`

 ## To test ##
-- Install Mocha
+- `npm test` - to test everything
-- `mocha --compilers coffee:coffee-script test/<filename>.coffee`
+- `mocha --compilers coffee:coffee-script test/<filename>.coffee` - to test
+  only some things.

 # About Nitro Sync